On a family of unitary representations of mapping class groups

-\begin{remark} The same trick can be used to show that the representation of mapping class groups in the space of $L^2-$functions on the Teichm\"{u}ller space with respect to the measure given by the Weil-Petersson volume also doesn't have almost invariant vectors.
-As one can show that this representation does not have non-trivial invariant vectors, we also have the similar conclusion about the corresponding cohomology group. \end{remark}
+\begin{remark} The same trick can be used to show that representations of mapping class groups in the space of $L^2-$functions on the Teichm\"{u}ller spaces with respect to Weil-Petersson volumes also have no almost invariant vectors.
+As one can show that such representations do not have non-trivial invariant vectors, we have the same conclusion about corresponding cohomology groups. \end{remark}